9.8 Getting Tough: Initiatives for Punishment and Accountability

 In the News: Raising the Age and Raising the Bar

 As part of the “Raise the Age” legislation passed in 2017, all minors on Rikers Island awaiting trial or otherwise have to be moved out of the notorious New York City jail in October 2018.
 Rikers Island is famed for abuse, corruption, and violence and has begun the 10 years shutdown plan to close the scandal-ridden jail complex.
-The jail houses some 9,000 inmates, more than 2,000 who are juveniles.
+The jail houses some 9,000 inmates, more than 2,000 of whom are juveniles.
 The plan is to reduce the jail population while moving the inmates to other facilities throughout New York’s boroughs.

-Part of the reduction in the number of inmates stems from the recent law, which mandates that 16 and 17-year-olds in New York State will no longer automatically be charged as adults in criminal courts.
+Part of the reduction in the number of inmates stems from the recent law, which mandates that 16- and 17-year-olds in New York State will no longer automatically be charged as adults in criminal courts.
 And the age rises even more, to 18, on October 18, 2019.

 Rikers Island has a sordid history of brutality and inhumane treatment of prisoners.
 Perhaps the most well-known case in recent history is the story of Kalief Browder, a 16-year-old kid from the Bronx who was charged with stealing a backpack.
 Although he claimed he was innocent, he ended up spending three years at Rikers Island, and more than two years were spent in solitary confinement.
 The charges were eventually dismissed, and Browder was released, but the time spent in solitary caused significant and detrimental mental health issues.
 Tragically, he committed suicide in 2015, just two years after his release.
 His case garnered national attention prompting New York to ban the use of solitary confinement for inmates under the age of 18.

 Research shows that solitary confinement is linked to mental health problems like depression, anxiety, psychosis, and even suicidal ideation.
-For these reasons, all federal prisons ban solitary confinement for juveniles and most states don’t allow the use of solitary in juvenile facilities.
+For these reasons, all federal prisons ban solitary confinement for juveniles, and most states don’t allow the use of solitary in juvenile facilities.
 However, solitary is still used in adult prisons.
 Each year around 200,000 youth are tried as adults, and many are sentenced to time in regular, adult prisons.
 Many of these state jails and prisons still use solitary confinement for the “safety” and “protection” of juveniles housed with adults (Resitvo, 2019).

 Raising the age legislation is a step in the right direction and will prevent more juveniles from being sent to adult facilities.
-New York and North Carolina were the last two states in the nation to charge 16 and 17-year-olds as adults up until last year when both amended their laws.
+New York and North Carolina were the last two states in the nation to charge 16- and 17-year-olds as adults up until last year when both amended their laws.
 The legislation will have a profound impact on New York’s criminal justice system and is seen as a massive win for reformers who have been pushing for better treatment of children at Rikers Island for years (Restivo, 2019).

 Listen to the story and read more at: